 For entry requirements for EU and international students, please visit the Country Specific Information page.

-You will be offered an optional one-year work placement within a high quality kitchen.
+You will undertake short work experience placements in the second year of your study.
 The experience could provide an amazing stepping stone into a career and give you valuable work experience for your CV.

 The placement provides an opportunity to develop the skills, knowledge, experience and practices that you will develop during the course and relate them to the work environment.
 This will be organised by our dedicated hired@UCB team.

-Upon successful completion of this course, graduates will be able to move into a wide variety of areas including new product development, the health sector or continuing their education to postgraduate level.
+Upon successful completion of this course, graduates will be able to move into a wide variety of areas including new product development and the health sector.

 - Professional Cookery